SonarScanner for .NET

 For example, if you want to build a .NET 3.5 project, but you are using a newer MSBuild version:

-If you do not want to switch your production build to MSBuild 14.0, you can set up a separate build dedicated to the SonarQube analysis.
+If you do not want to switch your production build to MSBuild 14.0, you can set up a separate build dedicated to the SonarCloud analysis.

 You can read a full description of that subject on our wiki here.

-For older-style projects, the scanner will only analyze files that are listed in the
+For older-style projects, the scanner will only analyze files listed in the

 .vbproj project file.
-Normally this means that only C# and VB files will be analyzed.
+Usually, this means that only C# and VB files will be analyzed.
 To enable the analysis of other types of files, include them in the project file.

 More specifically, any files included by an element of one of the